Senate cryptocurrency hearing strikes a cautiously optimistic tone

 “To be clear, the CFTC does not regulate the dozens of virtual currency trading platforms here and abroad,” Giancarlo said, clarifying that the CFTC can’t require cyber protections, platform safeguards and other things that consumers might expect from traditional securities.

-Clayton called for an interagency coordinated plan among states, federal regulators and the SEC and CFTC to address consumer naivete over unregulated trading platforms.
+Clayton called for an interagency coordinated plan among states, federal regulators and the SEC and CFTC to address consumer naiveté over unregulated trading platforms.

 On ICOs as a security: